IhabMohamed/MPC-3-Phase-Inverters/README.md

   publisher={Inderscience Publishers (IEL)}<br/>
 }<br/>

-**Eventually**, if you use these codes or relevant to your academic work, please cite the relevent article :-)
+**Eventually**, if you use these codes or relevant to your academic work, please cite the relevant article :-)